mrtolkien/docker_python_packaging/README.md

 - [VS Code tutorials](https://code.visualstudio.com/docs/containers/quickstart-python)
 - [RealPython tutorials](https://github.com/realpython/orchestrating-docker)

 It is the de-facto accepted paradigm for developing anything python-related with Docker.
-And it works very well for simpler projects.
+It works very well for simpler projects, and does indeed ensure reliable reproducibility once the requirements have been computed.

 ## What triggered me to rethink it